SimoNonnis/Resume/cover-letter.md

 My background is mostly in front-end development but I am constantly looking to improve myself so in the past year I have turned my focus to full stack development in Javascript.
 I love to solve big problems, splitting them in small ones and finding solutions that are simple and reusable.

-I am confident that I can bring this passion into your company as well.
+I have a passion for contributing to all phases of the development lifecycle and I am confident that I can bring it into your company as well.
 I enjoy working in a team as well as working independently in office or remote.

 I look forward to discussing this position with you in more detail.
 Thank you for your consideration.